Style

 would result in the following,

-fully-prefixed rule: mylib-HelloBtn a { color: blue }
+fully-prefixed rule: mylib-HelloBtn a { color: green }

 isolate-class